smarigowda/thecloudbootcamp/README.md

 # Task

-- Ask for input to the Terraform variable from the user on command line
+- Use environment variables to provide value to Terraform input variables

 ## Pre-requisite